MysticKing18/HTML-CSS-JAVASCRIPT/README.md

 ACTIVITY FOLDER

-This repo is exclusively for for school activities.
+This repo is exclusively for school activities.